pilif42/springBootRestfulService/README.md

 step 3  - restart the app and now basic authentication is required on all endpoints.
         - Note that we did not have to touch the Unit tests.
 Still green barring.
         - But, cucumber tests were failing.

 - TODO:
     - Spring Security:
             - Cucumber tests to be fixed
             - We probably do not want the healthcheck to be under basic auth so look at configuring it per endpoint
             - Other auth option than basic auth

+    - Spring Cloud server:
+            - configure one.
+            - add our props in there and encrypt the relevant ones
+            - pull props from there

     - add Spring JPA:
            - add @GeneratedValue(strategy=GenerationType.AUTO) to id on Customer